EluciusFTW/SpectreCoff/README.md

 A thin, opinionated wrapper around [Spectre.Console](https://github.com/spectreconsole/spectre.console) in F#.

 ## Spectre.Fs api
 The source code for the nuget package can be found in the subfolder `/src/spectre-fs/`.
-It provides convenient functions, idiomatic to the F# codeing style, around the C# api of Spectre.
+It provides convenient functions, idiomatic to the F# coding style, around the C# api of Spectre.

 To find out what is currently supported, please see the sources, or try the sample cli below!